tfrommen/testable-code/README.md

-# testable-code
+# How (Not) to Write Testable Code

-Example code for the talk "How (Not) to Write Testable Code" at WordCamp Nuremberg, 2016.
+This repository contains example code for the according talk at WordCamp Nuremberg, 2016.